Warm bounce in loop quantum cosmology and the prediction for the duration of inflation: Theoretical Background

+which is the usual fluid equation for the total energy density, $\rho_{\rm total} = \rho_\phi + \rho_R$.
+This shows explicitly that Eqs.\,(\ref{eomdiss}) and (\ref{rhoR}) are conservative with respect to the total energy density, as expected.

-Alternatively, we could also assume radiation to be already present in the system, at some early time, independent of explicitly relying in modifying the dynamical equations by the introduction of decay processes, e.g., affecting directly the inflaton field in Eq.~(\ref{eomdiss}).
-Radiation in this case could have origin for example due to the decay of other fields at some earlier times, or even through gravitational particle production mechanisms.
-In this case, at the time we set the initial conditions for the inflaton, there can also be present already some nonvanishing early radiation energy density.
-In this work, we have considered both situations and shown that our results remain unaltered and independent of the details of the radiation production mechanisms that might be at play.
-In either case, the total energy density is then given by $\rho = \dot{\phi}^{2}/2 + V(\phi) + \rho_R$, implying in the following modified {}Friedmann's equation,
+Alternatively to the approach adopted in Eqs.~(\ref{eomdiss}) and (\ref{rhoR}), we could also assume radiation to be already present in the system, at some early time, independent of explicitly relying on modifying the dynamical equations by the introduction of decay processes, e.g., directly affecting the inflaton field in Eq.~(\ref{eomdiss}).
+Radiation in this case could be due, for example, to the decay of other fields at some earlier times, or even through gravitational particle production mechanisms.
+In this case, at the time we set the initial conditions for the inflaton, there already can also be some nonvanishing early radiation energy density.
+In this work we consider both situations and show that our results remain unaltered and independent of the details of the radiation production mechanisms that might be at play.
+In either case, the total energy density is then given by $\rho = \dot{\phi}^{2}/2 + V(\phi) + \rho_R$, implying the modified Friedmann equation

-and its time derivative,
+and its time derivative